 Key Takeaways

-- Momentum’s conversation-centric data model and Revenue Cloud’s transaction-centric schema have structural conflicts that cannot be resolved with field mapping alone; the divergence is architectural.
+- Momentum’s conversation-centric data model and Agentforce Revenue Management’s transaction-centric schema have structural conflicts that cannot be resolved with field mapping alone; the divergence is architectural.

-- Flow orchestration in Revenue Cloud will not fire correctly on records bulk-inserted at non-initial states; historical Momentum data should be stored as read-only analytical records in Data Cloud DMOs, not as active Revenue Cloud transactions.
+- Flow orchestration will not fire correctly on records bulk-inserted at non-initial states; historical Momentum data should be stored as read-only analytical records in Data Cloud DMOs, not as active transactions.

 - Identity Resolution handles clean email matches well but requires a pre-migration data quality audit; match rates below 85% indicate a remediation phase that most project plans do not account for.

-- The architecture that survives treats this as a staged consolidation, not a full cutover; Revenue Cloud owns net-new transactions, Data Cloud owns historical Momentum data, and Data Graphs surface both to Agentforce and CRM Analytics without forcing schema unification.
+- The architecture that survives treats this as staged consolidation: Agentforce Revenue Management owns net-new transactions, Data Cloud owns historical Momentum data, and Data Graphs surface both to Agentforce agents and CRM Analytics without forcing schema unification.
+This positioning also prepares the org for Momentum’s planned FY2027 Q1 native integration.

 Need help with ai & agentforce architecture?